cisagov/ScubaGear/README.md

 ```
 Command line with Auth Parameters
 ```
-Invoke-SCuBA -Organization abcdef.organization.com `
+Invoke-SCuBA -Organization abcdef.example.com `
              -AppID 0123456789abcdef01234566789abcde `
              -CertificateThumbprint: fedcba9876543210fedcba9876543210fedcba98 `
              -ConfigFilePath typical_config.yaml
 ```
 **Credential Use** : config file `creds_config.yaml`
-Credentials can be supplied in the config file.
-However the file is not encrypted so
-appropriate protection should be considered.
+Credentials, in the form of a service principal AppID and certificate thumbprint ID can be supplied in the config file.
+While these credentials alone do not provide access without the associated private key, appropriate protection should be considered if including them in a configuration file.
 ```
 Description: YAML Configuration file with credentials ( invalid ones )
 ProductNames: